U.S. jobs data to hold key to Fed's rate plans

 The state of the U.S. labor market is not the only concern for the Fed, which made an explicit reference to "uncertainty abroad" when it decided to hold rates steady in September.

-Even though this reference disappeared in the October policy statement, lower growth in emerging markets including China and falling oil prices has taken a toll on U.S. manufacturers.
+Even though this reference disappeared in the October policy statement, lower growth in emerging markets such as China and falling oil prices has taken a toll on U.S. manufacturers.

-A survey due on Monday is expected to show activity in the U.S. manufacturing sector marked time in October, losing further momentum from the month before.
+A survey due to be published on Monday is expected to show activity in the U.S. manufacturing sector marked time in October, losing further momentum from the month before

-That partly reflects weakness in China, where manufacturing output unexpectedly shrank in October for a third straight month, an official survey showed on Sunday.
+It partly reflects weakness in China, where a Caixin survey due out earlier on Monday is expected to point to an eighth consecutive month of contraction for the country's manufacturers.

 The U.S. non-manufacturing sector, however, was chalking up solid growth, albeit at a slightly lower pace than in September, another survey is expected to show on Tuesday.